 Minor and moderate contamination

-Contaminated land issues are largely managed by the process described in the State Environmental Planning Policy 55 – Remediation of Land.
-This document provides advice on how to remediate contaminated land in NSW.
+Contaminated land issues are largely managed by the process described in the State Environmental Planning Policy (Resilience and Hazards) 2021(PDF, 447KB).
+This provides advice on how to remediate contaminated land in NSW.

 If the contaminant poses an unacceptable risk to humans or the environment, the EPA must be notified by calling 131 555 as soon as possible.

 The landowner (or polluter, if known) is responsible for notifying the EPA, even if contamination occurred prior to ownership and it is an offence to not notify the EPA as soon as practicable.

 If the EPA deems the site to be significantly contaminated, contamination must be managed in accordance with the Contaminated Land Management Act 1997.
 This Act provides detailed information on how significant contamination must be handled, along with the duty to notify and other important information.